 10. Lucky Wishbone Co.

-10 Dumb Business Ideas Pitched to Venture Capitalists
+10 Weird Business Ideas Pitched to Venture Capitalists

-A shame it never saw the light of day.
+6. Lifelike robot doll that would talk and interact with others.
+A shame that this never saw the light of day.
 Sounds like it would have been the best toy robot we’d ever come across.
 But they’re doing stuff like this in Japan already.
 But we’re talking androids here, not dolls!
 I actually went to school with this guy who’s an expert in this field.

 If they can do it, so can I.